The Crisis in EY Music

 -

-Tokenistic approach: Unlike language or maths, music is treated as optional "fun," ignoring evidence that it wires the brain for pattern recognition, emotional regulation, and literacy foundations before age 5.
+Tokenistic approach: Unlike language or maths, music is treated as optional "fun," ignoring evidence that it wires the brain for pattern recognition, emotional regulation, and literacy foundations before age.

 OUR WHY

-We exist to infuse early years care provision with quality music learning and teaching.
+We see how current provision is failing our children, We exist to infuse early years with pioneering and research informed music learning and teaching.
 Too many EY professionals tell us they lack the knowledge to do this confidently.
-Do they don't.
-We need to change that.
+So they don't.

 OUR MISSION

-Design and deliver accessible on demand training and activities for childminders, day carers, nurseries, and home-educating parents.
+To design and deliver the best EY music training and resources for childminders, day carers, nurseries, and home-educating parents.

 OUR VISION

-Every childminder, carer, and parent feels empowered to deliver confident, child-led early years music that supports whole-child development under 5.
-Develop a community of carers who develop children with music.
+That every childminder, carer, and parent feels empowered to deliver confident, early years music activities that support whole-child development from birth to 5 years, and beyond.
+We want to develop a community of carers who integrate music as an essential part of their tool kit.

 Rhys-Jones Family, UK